pagekite/PyPagekite/doc/README.md

 **Hint:** Another useful flag in this context, is `--nullui`.
 Making that the first argument will suppress the normal interactive user interface and simply assume the answer to all questions is "yes".
-If you already have valid service in your configuration file, this can be combined with `--add` to configure new kites automatically from within a script or other program.
+If you already have valid service credentials in your configuration file, this can be combined with `--add` to launch new kites automatically from within a script or other program.

 [ [up](#toc) ]